gazpachu/joanmira/pages/blog/2014-11-29---tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/index.md

 ### 7. The sitemap, layout and the views

 Whenever I build a new project, the first thing that comes to my mind is the sitemap.
 This elemental document is very important to create a picture in your mind of how is going to be the user journey and how the pages are interconnected.
 In Quiz Wars, the sitemap is very simple.
 There are only two views/pages, "index" and "quiz".
-The user journey consists on logging into the system or signing up as a new user.
+The user journey consists of logging into the system or signing up as a new user.
 Then you get redirected to the quiz page, where you will remain until the end of your session.

 By default, Sails is configured to use EJS (Embedded Javascript) as its view engine.
 The syntax for EJS is highly conventional- if you've worked with php, asp, erb, gsp, jsp, etc., you'll immediately know what you're doing.

 - **"/view/index.ejs"**: this is the homepage, where we have two forms (toggled with jQuery), the login and signup forms.
 The first form posts data to the "/login" endpoint, which is connected with the "login" method in the "user" controller.
 The second one posts data to "/signup", which is connected to the "signup" method in the "user" controller
-- **"view/quiz.ejs"**: this page holds the rest of the available content in the website.
+- **"view/quiz.ejs"**: this page holds the rest of the available content on the website.
 There are three panels: the score table, the quiz panel and the chat panel

 The views make use of <strong>"/view/layout.ejs"</strong>, which is the template that holds the common elements, like the meta and link tags, the body declaration and all the JS dependencies: